OS-RSPS/blog/_posts/08-01-23-beta-patch-notes-interfaces-challenges-and-wilderness-overhauls/08-01-23-beta-patch-notes-interfaces-challenges-and-wilderness-overhauls.md

 <br><center><img src="/assets/img/updates/080123/emblemcharge.png"></center><br>

 We've also introduced a new weapon that will work perfectly for softening up an unaware target before you really get to attacking it!
-Mind you, this will only work for wilderness creatures, but will make for a perfect opening into those otherwise dangerous boss fights, assuming you get the jump on them.
+Mind you, this item will take a minor amount of your special attack outside of the wilderness, but will make for a perfect opening into those otherwise dangerous boss fights, assuming you get the jump on them.
 Introducing the Shadow Dagger, a weapon acquired very rarely by thieving from high level Rogues or by stealing from the Rogues' chests.

 <center><video autoplay loop muted><source src="/assets/img/updates/080123/shadowdagger.mp4" type="video/mp4"></video></center>